hallbergandrew/node-website-with-express/README.md

 #DaBook Store

-##An urban bookstore website made using Node, Express, and Apache!
+##An urban bookstore website made using Node, and Express!

+I'm following along with the early release of Web Development with Node and Express - O'Reilly by Ethan Brown

 * Templating language is Handlebars